Top UK Immigration Lawyers with Over 5000 Successful Applications

 Feb 13, 2025

-Businesses sometimes need to restructure or change roles as a result of changes in business strategy, cost reduction programmes, role redundancy, and mergers/acquisitions.
-In this guide, we will explain the essential elements of restructuring and role changes for employers, including the key laws, the rights of employees, the redundancy process, and the implications of TUPE.
+Sometimes businesses need to restructure because of changes in business strategy, cost reduction programmes, role redundancy, and mergers/acquisitions.
+In this guide, where we will explain the essential elements of restructuring and role changes for employers.
+This will include the key laws, the rights of employees, the redundancy process, and the implications of TUPE.

-‘Restructuring’ refers to changes in the organisation of a business, often with a view to making it operate more efficiently, cost-effective and/or effective.
-Businesses restructure for many reasons, including to change business model or strategy, save money, move into new markets, or as a result of a merger with or acquisition of another business.
+‘Restructuring’ refers to changes in the organisation of a business.
+It is often done with a view to making it operate more efficiently, cost-effective and/or effective.
+Businesses restructure for many reasons, including changing business models or strategy, saving money, moving into new markets, or because of a merger with/or acquisition of another business.

-Business restructuring may mean that some employees need to be made redundant or transferred to a newly acquired business.
-It is imperative that employers follow the correct legal processes at each step of the way to avoid reputational damage and/or a claim for wrongful, unfair, or constructive dismissal by an employee if their employment rights have been breached.
+Furthermore, business restructuring may require transferring some employees to a newly acquired business or making them redundant.
+However, it is imperative that employers follow the correct legal processes at each step of the way.
+This will avoid reputational damage and/or a claim for wrongful, unfair, or constructive dismissal by an employee if their employment rights have been breached.

 No, you cannot change the terms of an employee’s contract without their agreement to do so.
-This is because an employment agreement is a legally binding contract signed by both parties and as such, changes cannot be imposed by one party over the other.
+This is because both parties sign an employment agreement as a legally binding contract, so neither party can impose changes on the other.

 Varying an employee’s contract of employment